 Abstract: We document changes in income and earnings inequality in the five Central American countries from the early 1990s to 2009.
 In the 1990s Costa Rica had the most equal distribution of income in Central America, and one of the most equal distributions of income in Latin America.
 At the other extreme, Guatemala, Honduras and Nicaragua were among the most unequal countries in Latin America.
 Inequality in El Salvador was between these extremes.
 Then, in the first decade of the 21st century inequality in El Salvador and Nicaragua decreased while inequality in Costa Rica, Guatemala and Honduras increased.
 By 2009 levels of inequality in El Salvador and Nicaragua were similar to those in Costa Rica.
 In this paper, we examine why income and earning inequality differs between the five Central American countries, and why inequality decreased in El Salvador and Nicaragua but increased in Costa Rica, Guatemala and Honduras.

-Abstract: This paper addresses revolutionary changes in the education, fertility and market work of U.S. families formed in the 1870s-1920s: Fertility fell from 5.3 to 2.6; the graduation rate of their children increased from 7 to 50 percent; and the fraction of adulthood wives devoted to market-oriented work increased from 9 to 27 percent (by one measure).
-These trends are addressed within a unified framework to examine the ability of several proposed mechanisms to quantitatively replicate these changes.
-Based on careful calibration, the choices of successive generations of representative husband-and-wife households over the quantity and quality of their children, household production, and the extent of mother's involvement in market-oriented production are simulated.
-Rising wages, declining mortality, a declining gender wage gap, and increased efficiency and public provision of schooling cannot, individually or in combination, reduce fertility or increase stocks of human capital to levels seen in the data.
-The best fit of the model to the data also involves: 1) a decreased tendency among parents to view potential earnings of children as the property of parents and, 2) rising consumption shares per dependent child.
-Greater attention should be given the determinants of parental control of the work and earnings of children.
-One contribution is the gathering of information and strategies necessary to establish an initial baseline, and the time paths for parameters and targets for this period beset with data limitations.
+Abstract: -This paper addresses revolutionary changes in the education, fertility and market work of U.S. families formed in the 1870s-1920s: Fertility fell from 5.3 to 2.6; the graduation rate of their children increased from 7 to 50 percent; and the fraction of adulthood wives devoted to market-oriented work increased from 7 to 23 percent (by one measure). -These trends are addressed within a uni ed framework to examine the ability of several proposed mechanisms to quantitatively replicate these changes.
+Based on careful calibration, the choices of successive generations of representative husband-and-wife households over the quantity and quality of their children, household production, and the extent of mothers involvement in market-oriented production are simulated. -Rising wages, declining mortality, a declining gender wage gap, and increased e¢ ciency and public provision of schooling cannot, individually or in combination, reduce fertility or increase stocks of human capital to levels seen in the data.
+The best t of the model to the data also involves: 1) a decreased tendency among parents to view potential earnings of children as the property of parents and, 2) rising consumption shares per dependent child. -Greater attention should be given the determinants of parental control of the work and earnings of children for this period. -One contribution is the gathering of information and strategies necessary to establish an initial baseline, and the time paths for parameters and targets for this period beset with data limitations.
 A second contribution is identifying the contributions of various mechanisms toward reaching those calibration targets.

 Abstract: In matching theory of contracts the substitutes condition plays an essential role to ensure the existence of stable matchings.
 We study many-to-many matchings where groups of individuals, of size possibly greater than two, are matched to a set of institutions.
 Real-world examples include orphan brothers accepting an adoptive family conditional on all of them being included; hiring contracts that may only be chosen together; or a situation where a firm accepts to hire several workers only if they accept to work on different days (part-time jobs).
 We demonstrate by several examples that such extra conditions may alter the natural choice maps so that stable matchings cannot be obtained by applying the standard theorems.
 We overcome this difficulty by introducing a new construction of choice maps.
 We prove that they yield stable matchings if the construction respects an "anti-trust" rule on the supply side of the market.